This fish is known as

 A peaceful Seahorse.

 e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
-Capacity of very large aquariums is at least 700 Litres (185 US Gallons).
+Very large aquariums hold at least 700 Litres (185 US Gallons).

 It is not very difficult to keep the Barbour's Seahorse fish. (